 What is screen print?

-Screen print is probably the decoration technique that is used the most when printing T-shirts, sweaters, etc. Unlike flex, all items must have an identical print and up to 7 uniform colors can be printed.
+Screen print is probably the decoration technique that is used the most when printing T-shirts, sweaters, etc. Unlike flex, all items must have an identical print and up to 8 uniform colors can be printed.
 This means 2 different shades of blue count as 2 colors.
 For each color a print film or screen is made.
-The costs for these screens are included in the price, but because of setup costs, a screen in 1 color is only interesting for 15 pieces and more.
+The costs for these screens are included in the price, but because of setup costs, screen printing becomes interesting from larger amounts, say 15 pieces.

 A big advantage over flex is that it can be used for detailed prints.
 There is, however, one important restriction concerning the number of print colors and the amount of ink: only one color can adhere to the textile in one specific place, colors cannot overlap.
 Color mixing isn't possible.